art2mis/GettingAndCleaningData/README.md

 - The columns containing the "mean" or "std" were selected from the data set
 - The data was grouped by Subject and Activity, and each column was averaged within that group

-There is a single R script, run_Analysis.R.
-It must be edited to set the directory variable to the directory containing the unzipped data files.
+There is a single R script, run_analysis.R.
+It must have the unzipped data files in the working directory.

 TODO: Have the script download and unzip the file

-It creates a meansAndStds data frame and a subjectActivityAvgs data frame
+It creates a meansAndStds data frame and a subjectActivityAvgs data frame, and writes the subjectActivityAvgs to a file